Saturday, August 3, 2019

 In 3:18-4:1, Paul will discuss the ancient household.
 Such a household usually had husband and wife, parents and children, and master and slave.
 The slave was part of the household.
 A household might have 15-45 people in it.
 His point is that your new life in Christ ought to affect your everyday life.
 Today, we would discuss the love and partnership that bind husband and wife, the care and instruction we give to our children, and the way we conduct ourselves at work.

-Colossians 3:1-4 moves from the negative notion of separation that Paul discussed since 2:16 to a presentation of the positive notion of baptism and union with Christ.
+In verses 1-4, Paul moves from the negative notion of separation that Paul discussed since 2:16 to a presentation of the positive notion of baptism and union with Christ.
 The flow of thought from 2:16 continues here, only now from the positive side.
 Once separated from the ascetic practices and from the cosmic powers, one needs to unite to Christ.
 Paul makes a stark contrast between the former life of faithlessness and the present life of faith.
 The former is "earthly" and the latter is from "above."
-The mystery religions might promise the knowledge of heaven but, to Paul, it was a false experience and hence no real experience at all.
+The mystery religions might promise the knowledge of heaven but, to Paul, it was a false experience and hence no genuine experience at all.
 The pastoral strategy is clear.
 Paul does not disparage their concern for the heavenly realm.
 Instead, he attempts to redirect it.
 He sees an antithesis and confrontation.
-As will be clear in the next section, to seek what is above is not to be other-worldly, for this “seeking” will actually have an effect upon how one lives.[1]
+As will be clear in the next section, to seek what is above is not to be other-worldly, for this “seeking” will influence how one lives.[1]
+They will have a lifestyle and faith expression that will separate them from the syncretistic milieu of the surrounding culture.
+They have already experienced Christ’s resurrected presence breaking into the here and now of their lives in the event of their baptisms.

 A careful reader properly gets the impression that the Christians were struggling to differentiate themselves.
 On the one side, Hellenistic Jews stressed circumcision and "legal demands" (2:14).
 On the other side, the Greco-Roman philosophical family of mystery religions or pseudo-Christian sectarian groups worshiped angels, dwelt in visions and who were "puffed up" with a pseudo-spirituality that, to Paul, did not effect a transformation of one's being toward the likeness of Jesus Christ (2:18).